What Is Neurology?

 - Neurodevelopmental delays.

-- Neuroimmunological conditions such as multiple sclerosis and other related disorders, acute demyelinating encephalomyelitis (ADEM), transverse myelitis, optic neuritis and neuromyelitis optica (NMO).
+- Neuroimmunological conditions such as acute demyelinating encephalomyelitis (ADEM), transverse myelitis, and NMDA receptor encephalitis.

 - Pediatric stroke and related disorders.